xster/flutter-wiki/Compiling-the-engine.md

 You will typically use the `host_debug_unopt` build in this setup.

-## Compiling a host binary on Windows
+## Compiling for Windows

-You can only build selected binaries on Windows (mainly `gen_snapshot` and the desktop shell).
+You can only build selected binaries on Windows (mainly `gen_snapshot` and the desktop embedding).

 1. Make sure you have Visual Studio installed (non-Googlers only).